Eppo-exp/golang-sdk/README.md

 # Eppo SDK for Golang

-Eppoclient is a client sdk for `eppo.cloud` randomization API.
+EppoClient is a client sdk for the `eppo.cloud` randomization API.
 It is used to retrieve the experiments data and put it to in-memory cache, and then get assignments information.

 ## Getting Started